sxhthreo/QUIVERIF/README.md

-# The dataset of QUIVERIF
+# The online verification platform of QUIVERIF

-This repository provides two datasets, namely the vulnerability dataset and the real-world dataset, aimed at evaluating the accuracy and effectiveness of QUIVERIF.

-# Online platform for vulnerability verification

 http://101.43.0.73:3456/